 When institutions debate asylum, borders, displacement and externalisation, the voices of people themselves are too often absent and the narrative is therefore overwhelmingly dehumanising.
-Our role is to change that.
+Our goal is to change that.
 That systems change must start with clearly presented evidence of people’s experience.

 Our proximity, and the testimonies people entrust to us, allows us to bring credible, verifiable, field-level evidence of what is happening right now to institutions prepared to listen.